rubendhz/houdini-gsplat-renderer/README.md

 - [ ] Better orient fix in shader
 - [ ] Integration with other CG
 - [ ] Viewport options exposed in UI
-- [ ] RenderToTexture, and/or ROP/COP nodes
+- [ ] RenderToTexture, and/or ROP/COP nodes?
+Overlap with other projects!
 - [ ] Sorting via shader compute
 - [ ] VSCode relying on env variables & multi-platform launch configs